 Less than 4% of high school seniors report daily tobacco smoking in 2018, hardly a fifth of where that figure was 20 years ago.
 It's a downward trend representing one of the most successful public health campaigns ever waged.
-But it comes alongside another trend, one in which many experts see tobacco's disturbing reflection.
+But it comes alongside another trend, one in which many experts see tobacco's disturbing reflection: vaping.

-What’s in e-cigarettes?
+What’s in vapes and e-cigarettes?

 "There's a chemical transformation happening when you vape," says Dr. White.
 “We know that the materials that start out in the device aren’t necessarily analyzed as being harmful.
 But once you cook those — the process that happens when you vape the materials — what you get is a mix of potentially toxic chemicals including aldehydes like formaldehyde, which is very toxic to the lungs and your body."

 Dr. White estimates that there are as many as 50 new chemicals that vapes produce.
 He says previous studies have identified some, but not all.
 Many of those yet to be identified are likely toxic, and Dr. White and his team hope to pinpoint as many as they can.

 The vast majority of e-cigarettes and vaping products contain nicotine, and teens don’t always know it.
 JUUL, the most popular vaping product, doesn’t offer a nicotine-free option, and one cartridge alone contains roughly the same amount of nicotine as an entire pack of cigarettes.

 The teenage brain is especially vulnerable to nicotine because of the way it’s growing and developing, and exposure can have lasting effects into adulthood.
 Teens who use nicotine show lower cognitive function, shorter attention spans and increased impulsivity, depression and anxiety in adulthood.
 Nicotine addiction can also increase the risk for other addictions in the future.
 Pregnant women definitely should not vape.

 Why is vaping appealing to kids and teens?